soph-g/airport_challenge/README.md

   As an air traffic controller
   To ensure safety
   I want to prevent landing when weather is stormy

-Successfully created and tested a random weather generator, but ran out of time trying to get this interacting with airport.

-Not attempted:

   As an air traffic controller
   To ensure safety